dpeerlab/Palantir/README.md

  * address pygam incompatibility with newer scipy versions
  * address fcsparser incompatibility with Numpy 2.0
  * use different joblib backend in bugy version
+ * more convinient cell-name handling for intergers (e.g., in spatial data)

  ### Version 1.4.1